day0market/pyalgotrader/docs/gateway.md

-# Trading Interface
+#  trading interface

-## How to Connect
+##  how to connect

-FromgatewayFolder on the introduction of the interface program，byadd_gateway()Function mobilize，The final show to the graphical user interfaceVN Traderin。
+ from gateway folder on the introduction of the interface program ， by add_gateway() function mobilize ， the final show to the graphical user interface VN Trader in .

-In the menu bar"system"->"connectionCTP”Button will pop up as account configuration window，Enter the account number、Passwords and other information that is relevant connection interface，And immediately carry out inquiries: Such as query account information、Queries positions、Information inquiry commission、Query transaction information。
+ in the menu bar " system "->" connection CTP” button will pop up as account configuration window ， enter the account number ,  passwords and other information that is relevant connection interface ， and immediately carry out inquiries :  such as query account information ,  queries positions ,  information inquiry commission ,  query transaction information .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/gateway/login.png)

 &nbsp;

-### Load interface needs with
+###  load interface needs with

-Example charging interface in the root directory"tests\trader"Folderrun.pyFile。
+ example charging interface in the root directory "tests\trader" folder run.py file .
-- FromgatewayThe introduction of file folders interface class，Such asfrom vnpy.gateway.ctp import CtpGateway;
+-  from gateway the introduction of file folders interface class ， such as from vnpy.gateway.ctp import CtpGateway;
-- And by creating an event engine objectadd_gateway()Add function interface program;
+-  and by creating an event engine object add_gateway() add function interface program ;
-- Creating graphical objectsmain_window，WithVN TraderInterface show up。
+-  creating graphical objects main_window， with VN Trader interface show up .

 ```